Bobby Womack: Marriages

 On February 26, 1965, 77 days after Sam Cooke's death, 20-year-old Womack and Cooke's widow Barbara Cooke, who was 10 years his senior, attempted to marry at the Los Angeles county courthouse.
 Womack wore one of Cooke's suits to the courthouse and the media was present to record the event, but their application was rejected.
 According to the Los Angeles Sentinel, it was denied because Womack was under 21 years old and did not have his parents' permission to marry.
-They were finally married on March 5, the day after his 21st birthday.
+They were married the following week on March 5, the day after his 21st birthday.
 Their marriage was considered a scandal by some in the music business and Womack found himself ostracized in the soul music world.
 Womack's brothers turned against him, as did his audiences and disc jockeys.
 Cooke's family was also enraged.
 His brothers Charles and David Cook broke Womack's jaw during an attack at a hotel in Chicago.
 Womack later claimed he initially went to Barbara's side to console her following Cooke's death for fear that if she were left alone, she would "do something crazy."

 In 1970, Womack and Barbara separated after she discovered he was having sex with his 17-year-old stepdaughter Linda Cooke (daughter of Barbara and Sam Cooke).
 In the ensuing tussle, Barbara fired a gun at her husband and the bullet grazed his head.
 Their divorce was finalized in 1971.
 According to Womack, Linda never spoke to her mother again.

 Womack married his second wife Evelyn Evans when he was 29.
 She was his personal secretary.

 On December 31, 1975, Womack married his third wife, 19-year-old Regina Banks.
 Together they had three children.
 In the early 1990s, Regina left him and went to New York.
 They later remarried in 2013.

 Children

-Womack had six children, with two passing away before him.
+Womack had six children, with two dying before him.

 Womack's firstborn from his marriage to Barbara, Vincent Dwayne Womack, was born in 1966.
 He died by suicide at the age of 21 by a self-inflicted gunshot wound to the head.
 Barbara had three children from her previous marriage to Sam Cooke: Linda (born 1953), Tracy (born 1960), and Vincent Lance (1961–1963), who drowned in the family pool aged 18 months.

 Womack had two sons: Truth Bobby (1978–1978) and Bobby Truth, and a daughter, GinaRe, with his wife Regina.
 Truth Bobby, whose name was suggested by Womack's friend Sly Stone, died aged 4 months old after falling into a coma when he was found "wedged between the wall and the bed."
 His death caused Womack to delve deeper into drug addiction.
 Bobby Truth got involved with gangs and was sent to a youth detention center at about 11 or 12 years old.

 Womack fathered two sons, Cory and Jordan, from his relationship with Jody Laba.